 Time and again, we find that what we learn when trying to save one farm informs the policies and interventions that help all farms.
 Those lessons also help build a more resilient food and agricultural system.
 Farm Aid coordinates farm service providers and policy advocacy networks so that on-the-ground lessons can be translated into important policies.

 - Deploying emergency grants to family farmers and ranchers in need, particularly those producers that are less likely to receive federal and state disaster aid;

-- Coordinating our national network of experts to create comprehensive resources for farmers
+- Coordinating a national network of experts to create comprehensive resources for farmers;

-- Supporting local, state and national farm organizations working on-the-ground to help farmers navigate this crisis
+- Supporting local, state and national farm organizations working on the ground to help farmers navigate this crisis; and

 Our national partners serve as critical links that connect national and local crisis recovery efforts.
 Farm Aid has funded the creation of The Farmers’ Guide to COVID-19 Relief, a comprehensive guide authored by the Farmers’ Legal Action Group in coordination Rural Advancement Foundation International-USA, Indigenous Food and Agriculture Initiative, Intertribal Agriculture Council, and National Sustainable Agriculture Coalition.
 This guide outlines key provisions in the CARES Act and other emerging policies related to farmers, as well as recommendations on avoiding scams and mitigating discrimination in program implementation.
 We continue to brief farm service provider networks on this guide, stress assistance strategies, and other critical programs through webinars.